 The American Sociological Association recently published a report on careers in sociology (PDF).

-Students who want to work for the county or state government must apply through the PA Civil Service page.
+Students who wish to work for Pennsylvania state government must apply through the Pennsylvania Employment page.

 Some of the Employers That Have Hired Our Graduates

 - Central PA AAA

 - Boys and Girls Club of Lancaster County

 - Lancaster County District Attorney's Office/Victim Witness Unit

 - Federal Bureau of Investigation

 - City of Reading Police Department

 - City of Lancaster Police Department